Enrique Olvera ’99, Redefining Mexican Cuisine

 Enrique Olvera ’99 is an international renowned chef and owner of Grupo Enrique Olvera.
-His restaurants include the award winning Pujol and three Eno gourmet coffee shops in Mexico City, Maiz de Mar in Playa de Carmen, Moxi at Hotel Matilda in San Miguel de Allende, Manta at The Cape Hotel in Cabo San Lucas, and Cosme in the Flatiron district of New York City—his first restaurant outside of Mexico—which was design by the architect Alonso de Garay.
+His restaurants in Mexico include the award winning Pujol, Molino el Pujol, and five Eno gourmet coffee shops in Mexico City; Manta at The Cape Hotel in Cabo San Lucas; Criollo in Oaxaca City; Moxi in the Hotel Matilda in San Miguel de Allende, and, in New York City, Cosme and Alta.
 Cosme is named after a market in Mexico City where Olvera’s grandfather took him as a young boy.
-Taller Enrique Olvera is the research and development hub for Grupo Enrique Olvera, providing training and education, and consulting services.
+Teo – Taller Enrique Olvera is the research and development hub for Grupo Enrique Olvera, providing training and education, and consulting services.

 Olvera was born in Mexico City.
 He moved to the United States to enroll at The Culinary Institute of America in Hyde Park, NY, graduating with an associate degree in 1997.
 He went on to earn his CIA bachelor’s degree in 1999.
 During his studies, Olvera earned various awards, including a gold medal from the New York Société Culinaire Philanthropique and the Jacob Rosenthal Leadership Award from the college.

 Chicago to Mexico City